ARMmbed/mbed-os-5-docs/docs/tools/testing/icetea.md

 #### Optional

-* If you wish to decorate your console log with all kinds of colors, install the coloredlogs module by using pip: `pip install coloredlogs`
+* If you wish to decorate your console log with colors, install the `coloredlogs` module by using pip: `pip install coloredlogs`
     * There have been issues with coloredlogs installation on Windows.
-     We might switch to a different module at some point, to enable colored logging on Windows as well.
+There are no alternative solutions for this at the moment.

 ### Installation